Patient Care Technician

 How do I become a patient care technician?

 You must first receive either your high school diploma or GED in order to become a patient care technician.
-Then you must complete the necessary educational and certification requirements in order to obtain licensure.
+Then you must complete the necessary educational and certification requirements to obtain licensure.

 What are some similar career paths I could pursue?

-There are other similar career paths in the medical field that also revolve around direct patient care.
-Two examples are licensed practical nursing (LPNs) and medical assisting.
+There are several career paths in the medical field that revolve around direct patient care.

 We’re ready when you are